BreathingOct 17, 2020

 Breathing comes up a lot in the Pilates studio.
 In fact, one of the first exercises we teach new clients is the Hundred, which involves a whole lot of breathing in flexion.

-Yesterday I taught a workshop on Teaching Clients with Hernia and Diastasis Recti to a group of wonderfully talented and bright Pilates teachers (thank you Enja, Juan, Andy, Charlotte, Margaret, and Tricia!).
+A while ago I taught a workshop on Teaching Clients with Hernia and Diastasis Recti to a group of wonderfully talented and bright Pilates teachers (thank you Enja, Juan, Andy, Charlotte, Margaret, and Tricia!).
 When you are dealing with overstretched or torn abdominal muscles, the interplay of breathing, thorax pressure, and intra-abdominal pressure (IAP) becomes very important.

 Here is the science behind how we approach breathing in Pilates, and why we inhale to start many Pilates exercises.